nathanialaodell/skeetersweeper/README.md

 ### Preamble

 This (work in progress) repo will include function(s) needed to clean state-specific vector control data.
-Toy data will be added for example purposes at some point in the near future.
+'Toy data.csv' is available for extremely lightweight example purposes.

 ### Sweep_fun